American Police Hall of Fame & Museum

-The museum is supported and maintained by the National Association of Chiefs of Police.
+The museum was supported and maintained by the National Association of Chiefs of Police.
 U.S. National Police Surgeon Linval K. Fleetwood MD, nominated by Chief Arenberg and appointed by U.S. President Bill Clinton, served the mission of the Hall of Fame & Museum from 1996 to 2007 by advising Congress about police issues, performing ceremonies for officers killed in the line of duty, and providing counseling for the families of those officers.

+The museum closed on March 21, 2026.
+The building was sold on June 30, 2026 for $10.95 million.